Tarnagda1/IT-Portfolio/README.md

 ---

-## 🧠 Project Overview
+## 🧰 IT Infrastructure & Administration Projects

 **Description:** This project focuses on the admnistration of microsoft server and linux, troubleshooting and network configuration in a lab environment, It's designed to demonstrate my foundational skills in IT infrastructure and support, using tools and platforms I've worked with during labs, coursework, and self-learning.

 ---

-## IT Infrastructure & Administration Projects
 ## Microsoft Windows Server Administration

--Installed & configured Windows Server 2012 R2, 2016, 2022
+Installed & configured Windows Server 2012 R2, 2016, 2022

--Active Directory setup: users, groups, OUs, GPOs
+Active Directory setup: users, groups, OUs, GPOs

--DHCP & DNS server deployment
+DHCP & DNS server deployment

--Print services configuration
+Print services configuration

--Folder permissions & shared drive setup
+Folder permissions & shared drive setup

 ---